MrModd/ODROID-C2-Bare-Metal/src/README.md

 - the program was invoked from an exception level greater than EL1, because the stack pointer is set at EL2;
 - the drop of the privileges worked fine.

+## 04 - Memory Barrier

+A Memory Barrier is an instruction that force an ordering constraint on memory accesses.
+This is sometime necessary due to CPU instruction prefetching and/or pipeline.

+As example consider two instruction that access the memory: a store operation followed by a read operation on the same memory location.
+Because of the pipeline the read instruction is executed before the ending of the store operation.
+This means that probably the second instruction reads a different value respect of what the store instruction wrote.
+A memory barrier prevents this from happening forcing the CPU to delay the read instruction until all the store operations preceding the barrier end.

+There are also variations of the memory barrier just described.
+They differs on which instructions must be delayed and which instructions can cause a delay.
+For example you can put a memory barrier just for read accesses after a write access or for both reads and writes after a write access.
+In ARMv8 these variations are specified by the argument taken by the assembly instruction that implements the barrier.

+Memory barrier is not the only kind of barriers that can be used.
+A Data Synchronization Barrier extends the concept of memory barrier also to all instructions that follow the barrier.
+CPU stalls until all memory accesses are completed.
+An Instruction Synchronization Barrier, instead, forces the CPU to discard all the instructions already on the pipeline.

+At this stage of development a memory barrier is used to speedup the execution of the delay function because a barrier is generally faster than a store in memory.
+In file "common.h" the assignment used in the loop, used to prevent a compiler optimization, is substituted by a memory barrier.

+Moreover an instruction synchronization barrier should be used after changing the exception level so that every instruction that goes on the CPU after that executes from the new exception level.
+You can find this barrier in "startup.S" after calling the two labels ".LEL2_to_EL1" and ".LEL3_to_EL2".

+### Testing

+Due to the faster speed of execution of the memory barrier in respect of the memory assignment the LED shoud blink faster.
+Moreover the produced assembly should have less instructions for the *loop_delay()* function.
+In fact the volatile modifier for the variable tells the compiler that the value could change in memory even if it is never used from the code.
+This forces the compiler to take its vaule from memory every time it is accessed and store it in memory after every write.
+The assign operation in the while loop is therefore always translated in a read from memory, an update of its value and a store.
+Three instructions that are substituted by a single barrier instruction.